robertavant1/openai-cli-tool/README.md

 If you want to have the tool read a file, you can type your prompt, followed by --file *INSERT FILE PATH HERE*.

 ## --format
 The default format that the tool displays is text.
 This is plain text, colored and displayed on a colored background.
 However, you can also print out a code block by adding --format code to the end of your prompt.
-This will tokenize the response and display it as it would be written in an IDE
+This will tokenize the response and display it as it would be written in an IDE.

 # config.yaml File
 This file allows you to adjust the default settings for the tool, including text and background colors, models, as well as the lexer to properly display code blocks for different languages.
 It also contains a place to input your API key, which is required for the tool to function.